OceanOutcomes/ocean-outcomes/news/_posts/2019-3-13-triple-impact-fips-session-boston-seafood-show.md

 We have been [piloting this new model successfully in Mexico, Costa Rica, and beyond] (/news/conservation-international-O2-partnership/), and are now sharing how this approach works and how it has led to higher value for fishers and stronger seafood supply chains.

 Want to learn more?
-[Get in touch] (/contact) or join us in Boston, at Seafood Expo North America, to learn more at our panel titled<a href="https://www.seafoodexpo.com/north-america/session/triple-impact-fips-finding-and-capturing-value-to-accelerate-fisheries-improvement/" target="_blank">“*Triple Impact FIPs: Improving Fisheries’ Social, Economic and Environmental Performance*"</a>.
+[Get in touch] (/contact) or join us this month in Boston, at Seafood Expo North America, to learn more at our panel titled <a href="https://www.seafoodexpo.com/north-america/session/triple-impact-fips-finding-and-capturing-value-to-accelerate-fisheries-improvement/" target="_blank">“*Triple Impact FIPs: Improving Fisheries’ Social, Economic and Environmental Performance*"</a>.